 Which libraries are participating in Culture Pass?

-Culture Pass is a collaborative program coordinated by Brooklyn Public Library, Queens Library and The New York Public Library.
+Culture Pass is a collaborative program coordinated by Brooklyn Public Library, Queens Public Library and The New York Public Library.

 How do I make a reservation using Culture Pass?

 - Go to the Culture Pass website and click on your library system in the "Reserve a Pass" drop-down menu.

 - Log in to the Culture Pass reservations system using your library card credentials.